Mason-Lab-Code/.github/profile/README.md

 * Store the intermediate files for each step of your workflow in separate directories, numbered in chronological order - e.g. 04_fastqc_reports, 05_trimmed_fastq, 06_bam_files …
 * Name files consistently: donor-group_otherinformation.ext e.g. Y123-Diff_paired.fq.gz (so that the different pieces of information in the file name can be separated on the hyphen, underscore and dot).
 * Keep log files from batch submissions on Viking.
 * Keep an electronic lab book to document everything you do.
-Include code snippets, exact version of software used, and figures.
+Include code snippets, exact versions of software used, and figures.